canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 It's not an error to start a service that's already started, or stop one that's already stopped.
 These actions are *idempotent*, meaning they can safely be performed more than once, and the service will remain in the same state.

-When Pebble starts a service, Pebble waits one second to ensure the process doesn't exit too quickly -- if the process exits within one second, the start operation raises an error and the service remains stopped.
+When Pebble starts a service, it waits one second to ensure the process doesn't exit too quickly.
+In Juju 3.6.0 and earlier, if the process exits within one second, the start operation raises an error and the service remains stopped.
+In Juju 3.6.1 and later, the operation will still raise an error, but Pebble will continue to try starting the service.

 To stop a service, Pebble first sends `SIGTERM` to the service's process group to try to stop the service gracefully.
 If the process has not exited after 5 seconds, Pebble sends `SIGKILL` to the process group.
 If the process still doesn't exit after another 5 seconds, the stop operation raises an error.
 If the process exits any time before the 10 seconds have elapsed, the stop operation succeeds.